microsoft/language-server-protocol/_specifications/specification-3-15.md

  */
 export interface SignatureHelp {
 	/**
 	 * One or more signatures.
+If no signaures are availabe the signature help
+	 * request should return `null`.
 	 */
 	signatures: SignatureInformation[];

 	/**
 	 * The active signature.
 If omitted or the value lies outside the
-	 * range of `signatures` the value defaults to zero or is ignored if
+	 * range of `signatures` the value defaults to zero or is ignore if
+	 * the `SignatureHelp` as no signatures.
+	 *
-	 * `signatures.length === 0`.
-Whenever possible implementors should
-	 * make an active decision about the active signature and shouldn't
+	 * Whenever possible implementors should make an active decision about
-	 * rely on a default value.
+	 * the active signature and shouldn't rely on a default value.
+	 *
 	 * In future version of the protocol this property might become
 	 * mandatory to better express this.
 	 */